awassink/docker-training/README.md

 By default the backend container won't know where to connect to the mysql container, but we are able to specify that with linking.
 Link the `cddb_mysql` container to `mysql` so the application can connect to mysql, using the link option: `--link cddb_mysql:mysql`.
 Give the backend container the name `cddb_backend` so it can be linked later on.
-Bind the tomcat port `8080` to a local port (e.g. `28080`) and check that the REST service is available using a browser or other tool <http://localhost:28080/cddb/rest/>.
+Bind the tomcat port `8080` to a local port (e.g. `28080`).
+Check with `docker logs` that the service started without errors and check that the REST service is available using a browser or other tool <http://localhost:28080/cddb/rest/>.
+You should also see that the database tables of the application are created.

 ### Create a Docker image of the Angular web app
 The web application is a simple Angular application comprising only of static files to be served.